 Looking to make a career out of music?
 You won’t regret it!

 Working as an artist brings incomparable joy and fulfillment to your life.
-There’s just one problem—you don’t plan an instrument yet.
+There’s just one problem—you don’t play an instrument yet.

 The good news is, learning to play an instrument is easy if you have the passion and drive to become a musician.